chaoge525/soafee_demo/documentation/user_guide/reproduce.rst

   ``build/tmp_virtualization/deploy/images/n1sdp/ewaol-virtualization-sdk-image-n1sdp.*``

-As with the EWAOL baremetal guidance above, EWAOL virtualization distribution images can also be modified to include run-time validation tests by adding the ``meta-ewaol-config/kas/tests.yml`` kas configuration file.
-See :ref:`manual_build_system_run_time_integration_tests` for more details on including run-time validation tests.
+As with the EWAOL baremetal guidance above, EWAOL virtualization distribution images can also be modified to include run-time validation tests and security hardening by adding ``meta-ewaol-config/kas/tests.yml`` and ``meta-ewaol-config/kas/security.yml`` kas configuration files respectively.
+See :ref:`manual_build_system_run_time_integration_tests` for more details on including run-time validation tests and :ref:`manual_build_system_security_hardening` for more details on security hardening.

 Customization
 -------------